-Their other two vineyards are planted on the eastern side of the property, a vineyard they refer to as the Ridgeline block – this planting is comprised of two blocks; and upper and a lower and usually ripens later then the Pool block.
+Their other two vineyards are planted on the eastern side of the property, a vineyard they refer to as the Ridgeline Block – this planting is comprised of two blocks; and upper and a lower and usually ripens later then the Pool Block.
 The upper block is planted to Cabernet Franc and Petite Verdot.
 Their focus on managing the grapes is for concentration of fruit yet balance within the wine.
 The vines are thinned to only one cluster per shoot; as a result, the already limited hillside production becomes even smaller.
 While the grapes from the Pool block bring a certain ripeness and fruit forward characteristic to the wine, these other two blocks balance this out with an elegance from good natural acidity as well as a floral note.

 While west facing their vineyards typically do not get as warm as the more open west facing slopes on Pritchard Hill to the south.
 There is a gap in the neighboring Mayacamas mountains somewhat across from their property which leads to Sonoma County and the cooler breezes from the Pacific Ocean.
 Often this site starts cooling down in the mid to late afternoons with good air flow through the vines.

-Jonathan has enjoyed drinking premium Bordeaux wines for many years and is attracted to the Bordeaux style of red wines and their age worthiness.
+Jon has enjoyed drinking premium Bordeaux wines for many years and is attracted to the Bordeaux style of red wines and their age worthiness.
 It is certainly appropriate that his winemaker trained in Bordeaux and is from France.
 This would be well-regarded long time Napa winemaker Philippe Melka who was hired in 2009 to oversee their wine making operations.
-With a degree in Geology and in wine making, 20+ years working in Napa and an exceptional palate – his services are much in demand in the valley and beyond.
+With a degree in Geology and in wine making, 20+ years working in Napa and an exceptional palate, his services are much in demand in the valley and beyond.
 Philippe enjoys the unique intricacies of working with Napa hillside vineyards.
 As he mentioned to us a few years back, “hillside vineyards are more of a challenge”.